sylvia1106/idb-managed/README.md

 ```

 ### 📚 getItemFromDB(dbName, tableName, primaryKeyValue)
-`A Simple Demo` has already showed you how to use this method.
-You don't bother to define a DB first!
+`A Simple Demo` has already shown you how to use this method.
+You don't need to define a DB first!
 This method will not cause openDB failed when you want to open the DB with different table structure next time.

 ### 📚 getItemsInRangeFromDB(dbName, tableIndexRange)
-Similar with getItemsInRange of CustomDB.
-Also, you don't bother to define a DB before using this method.
+Similar to getItemsInRange of CustomDB.
+Also, you don't have to define a DB before using this method.

 ```js
 import { getItemsInRangeFromDB } from 'idb-managed';